BSc Applied Anatomy

 As a graduate, you can apply for professional programmes such as medicine, veterinary medicine or dentistry, or use your skills to develop your career in research education or on a graduate entry scheme.

-You will be based at the Centre for Applied Anatomy (CAA) at Bristol which is unique in the UK for providing anatomy training to medical, dental, veterinary and science undergraduates within a single, purpose-built facility.
+You will be based at the School of Anatomy (SoA) at Bristol which is unique in the UK for providing anatomy training to medical, dental, veterinary and science undergraduates within a single, purpose-built facility.
 The expertise of teaching staff and wealth of resources across these subject specialties offer a special learning experience for aspiring anatomists.

-The CAA is also home to the Vesalius Clinical Training Unit (VCTU), which is at the forefront of postgraduate applied and clinical anatomy training and research.
+The School of Anatomy is also home to the Vesalius Clinical Training Centre (VCTC), which is at the forefront of postgraduate applied and clinical anatomy training and research.

 This means that you will also benefit from studying in a vibrant environment where the presence of clinical experts and allied health professionals will enrich your learning experience and provide many collaborative options for your final year research projects.

-The CAA is a dynamic place to learn from a friendly team of experts passionate about the field of anatomy.
+The School of Anatomy is a dynamic place to learn from a friendly team of experts passionate about the field of anatomy.

 What will I study?